TomerTTB/Atera/README.md

 <br>

 **GitHub Actions:**
-The project holds a '.yml' file and supports remote running using GitHub Actions.
+The project contains a '.yml' file and supports remote running using GitHub Actions.
 A customer with no dev environment can run the tests using Actions --> Playwright Tests.
 A Playwright report is generated under Artifacts.